deepghost384/bigquery_timeseries/README.md

     table_name='example_table',
     df=df,
     gcs_bucket_name='your-bucket-name',
-    keep_gcs_file=False,  # Set to True if you want to keep the temporary file in GCS max_cost=1.0
+    keep_gcs_file=False,  # Set to True to keep the temporary file in GCS max_cost=1.0
 )
 ```

-### Upload Mode
+### 🔄 Upload Mode

-The `upload` method uses a custom implementation that combines targeted deletion and append operations:
+The `upload` method uses a smart implementation combining targeted deletion and append operations:

-1. It first identifies the unique combinations of `partition_dt` and `symbol` in the new data.
+1. Identifies unique combinations of `partition_dt` and `symbol` in the new data.
-2. It then constructs and executes a DELETE query to remove existing data for these specific combinations.
+2. Constructs and executes a DELETE query to remove existing data for these specific combinations.
-3. Finally, it appends the new data to the table using BigQuery's `WRITE_APPEND` disposition.
+3. Appends the new data to the table using BigQuery's `WRITE_APPEND` disposition.

 This approach allows for efficient updating of specific time periods and symbols without affecting other data in the table.
 It's particularly useful for scenarios where you need to update or replace data for certain date ranges and symbols while keeping the rest of the data intact.

 The method also includes cost estimation checks to ensure that the operations don't exceed a specified cost threshold.

-### Querying Data
+### 🔍 Querying Data

 Here are examples to query data: